isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 <p>
 <br>Transactions involving the acquisition, as a going concern, of (any part
 of) the business or undertaking of a designated entity, will also require prior approval.
-Parties may wish to refer here &lt;CJM link&gt; for a step-by-step process flow.</p>
+Parties may wish to refer to <a href="/about-sira/acquiring-equity-interest-or-voting-power/" rel="noopener noreferrer nofollow" target="_blank">Acquiring Equity Interest or Voting Power in a Designated Entity</a> for a step-by-step process flow.</p>
 </div>
 </details>
 <details class="isomer-details">